WillsanAJantho/Bottany-Buggy/README.md

 # Farm-Bot

 The Farm Bot is an innovative project aimed at revolutionizing agriculture in Indonesia by developing an autonomous robot capable of fully automating the entire farming process.
+This system is integrated with an app.

 ![WhatsApp Image 2024-05-25 at 07 45 27](https://github.com/WillsanAJantho/Farm-Bot/assets/170993086/31c5ba4b-abee-42a3-9a57-aee201feafca)